 The Declaration of Trust generally requires Centurion Apartment REIT to claim the maximum amount of capital cost allowance available to it in computing its income for tax purposes.
 Based on the distribution policy, the amount distributed to REIT Unitholders in a year may exceed the income of Centurion Apartment REIT for tax purposes for that year.
-Distributions in excess of Centurion Apartment REIT's taxable income in a year will not be included in computing the income of the REIT Unitholders from

-Centurion Apartment REIT for tax purposes.
+Distributions in excess of Centurion Apartment REIT's taxable income in a year will not be included in computing the income of the REIT Unitholders from Centurion Apartment REIT for tax purposes.
 However, a REIT Unitholder is required to reduce the adjusted cost base to him of his REIT Units by the portion of any amount paid or payable to him by Centurion Apartment REIT (other than the non-taxable portion of certain capital gains) that was not included in computing his income and will realize a capital gain in the year to the extent the adjusted cost base of his REIT Units would otherwise be a negative amount.
 Centurion Apartment REIT will designate to the extent permitted by the Tax Act the portion of the taxable income distributed to REIT Unitholders as may reasonably be considered to consist of net taxable capital gains of Centurion Apartment REIT.
 Any such designated amount will be deemed for tax purposes to be received by REIT Unitholders in the year as a taxable capital gain.

 Upon the disposition or deemed disposition by a REIT Unitholder of a REIT Unit, a capital gain (or a capital loss) will generally be realized to the extent that the proceeds of disposition of the REIT Unit exceed (or are exceeded by) the aggregate of the adjusted cost base to the REIT Unitholder of the REIT Unit immediately before the disposition and any reasonable costs of the disposition.
 The adjusted cost base to a REIT Unitholder of a REIT Unit will be determined by averaging the cost base of all REIT Units owned by a REIT Unitholder as capital property at a particular time.
 Generally, one-half of any capital gain (a "taxable capital gain") realized by a REIT Unitholder will be included in the REIT Unitholder's income for the year of disposition.
-One-half of any capital loss so realized (an "allowable capital loss") may generally be deducted against taxable capital gains of the REIT Unitholder for the year of disposition may be carried back up to three taxation years or forward indefinitely and deducted against net taxable capital gains in those other years to the extent and in the circumstances prescribed in the Tax Act.
+One-half of any capital loss so realized (an "allowable capital loss") may generally be deducted against taxable capital gains of the REIT Unitholder for the year of disposition.
+Any excess of allowable capital losses over taxable capital gains of the REIT Unitholder for the year of disposition may be carried back up to three taxation years or forward indefinitely and deducted against net taxable capital gains in those other years to the extent and in the circumstances prescribed in the Tax Act.

 Capital gains realized by an individual or trust, other than certain trusts, may give rise to alternative minimum tax under the Tax Act.
-A holder that is a "Canadian-controlled private corporation" (as defined in the Tax Act) may be liable to pay an additional refundable tax on taxable capital gains.
+A holder that is a "Canadian-controlled private corporation" (as defined in the Tax Act) (a "CCPC") may be liable to pay an additional refundable tax on taxable capital gains.
+Recent amendments to the Tax Act applicable to taxation years that begin after 2018 limit the extent to which a CCPC can claim a refund of refundable tax in certain circumstances.
+These amendments also limit the availability of the small business deduction to CCPCs earning "adjusted aggregate investment income" exceeding \$50,000 in a taxation year that begins after 2018.
+CCPCs acquiring REIT Units should consult their own tax advisors with respect to the implications of these provisions as they relate to the acquisition, holding and disposition of REIT Units.